 The primary responsibility in financing the costs of postsecondary education rests with students and their families.
-However, COM-FSM administers three U.S. Federal Student Aid Programs to help students with limited financial resources seek financial assistance to pursue their
+However, COM-FSM administers three U.S. Federal Student Aid Programs to help students with limited financial resources seek financial assistance to pursue their post secondary education with COM-FSM.
+Financial Aid Office (FAO) at COM-FSM is tasked to help, assist and process all applications for financial assistance in accordance with COM-FSM Student Financial Aid Handbook.

-The Student Financial Aid Handbook, available at Financial Aid Office, provides complete information on (a) how to apply for U.S. Federal financial assistance, (b) the costs of education with COM-FSM, and (c) the calculation of financial awards to students and other important information concerning financial assistance.
+The COM-FSM Student Financial Aid Handbook, available at FAO, provides complete information on (a) how to apply for U.S. Federal financial assistance; (b) the costs of education with COM-FSM; and (c) the calculation of financial awards to students and other important information concerning financial assistance.